Hironori-Sushiki-S11/RSA-2048-Collapse-S11/IKERUSIKI_COMPUTATIONAL_VERIFICATION.md

 IKERUSIKI Theory is presented as a coordinate-based mathematical framework for prime representation and reconstruction.

 Its long-term position within mathematics will ultimately be determined through independent verification, mathematical analysis, and continued research by the wider community.

+Research is an ongoing process.

+The present repository documents one completed mathematical framework together with its computational verification.

+Future progress will depend on independent examination, mathematical refinement where necessary, and practical applications developed by the wider research community.